 We are aware of other solutions at Alternative to Meds Center that are better than living your life dependent on bupropion, and struggling with the burden of bupropion addiction.

 Bupropion is a powerful stimulant to the central nervous system and may have a high potential for dependence and abuse, leaving many users with a need for bupropion addiction help after long-term use.
-Bupropion comes in immediate-release and sustained-release formats.3,4
+Bupropion is sold under various brand names, and comes in immediate-release and sustained-release formats.3,4

-This drug works on the spinal cord and the brain directly by causing interference with normal neurotransmissions.
-Neurotransmitters are naturally produced chemical substances created in the nerve cells and used to communicate with each other.
-Neurotransmitters send and receive messages to regulate and influence our thinking and virtually all of the other systems of the body.
-Bupropion affects a neurotransmitter called dopamine.
-Bupropion also affects another neurotransmitter called norepinephrine, in ways that are not completely understood.1,2,5-7
+This drug works on the central nervous system and the brain directly by causing interference with normal neurotransmissions.
+Neurotransmitters are naturally produced chemical “messengers” created in the body, that nerve cells use to communicate with other nerve cells.
+Neurotransmitters send and receive messages to regulate and influence virtually all of the other systems of the body.
+Bupropion affects excitatory neurotransmitters (dopamine) by causing an artificial build-up.
+However, Bupropion, referred to as an “atypical” antidepressant, also affects other stimulating neurotransmitters in ways that are not completely understood.1-7

-At Alternative to Meds Center, our drug treatment program addresses neurotransmitters that have been adversely affected by prescription medications or other drugs.
+At Alternative to Meds Center, our drug addiction treatment program addresses many aspects of addiction including repairing neurotransmitters that have been adversely affected, overstimulated, or injured by prescription medications or other drugs.

 15 Years Experience by Professionals Who Understand Your Journey.